When I mention IVIG infusions most people are truly interested in what they are, why I need them and how they make me feel.

-Well-meaning folks go all “deer-in-the-headlights” on me when I launch into the most simplified description I can of CVID.
+However, some well-meaning folks go all “deer-in-the-headlights” on me when I launch into the most simplified description I can of CVID and IVIG infusions.
 I get it.
 It’s hard for me to grasp too so you might want to read about it before you continue.

-My IVIG Experience
+IVIG Infusions – My Experience

 The medicine is given slowly in hopes of lessening the wide-range of possible side effects I could experience.
 I usually bring books to read or the thick folder of medical bills that need to be paid with me, but rarely do I feel well enough to tackle either.

 I’m usually well enough to drive myself home but my mom has come to almost every infusion (thank you Mom!) in case I can not.